-Dr. Frank is an internationally recognized authority on LGBT equality and public policy, having specialized for most of his career on gays in the military and LGB parenting.
-For over a decade, he has been a consulting research and communications strategist for LGBT organizations, including the University of California’s Palm Center and the Movement Advancement Project.
+Nathaniel is an internationally recognized authority on LGBTQ equality and public policy.
+For nearly twenty years, he has been a consulting research and communications strategist for LGBT organizations, including the University of California’s Palm Center and the Movement Advancement Project.
 In 2010, the year “don’t ask, don’t tell” ended, he served as an expert witness in two successful Constitutional challenges to the law in federal courts, and sat down with President Obama in the Roosevelt Room to discuss the policy weeks before it ended.

-After “don’t ask, don’t tell” ended, Dr. Frank founded the What We Know Project to help ensure that other pressing policy debates would be informed by the best scholarly evidence available.
+After “don’t ask, don’t tell” ended, Nathaniel founded the What We Know Project to help ensure that other pressing policy debates would be informed by the best scholarly evidence available.